 - Place an analog locomotive (one without a decoder) on your layout.
 While the analog loco is sitting still, you will hear the characteristic "singing" caused by the DCC track signal when it is applied to analog locomotives.
 Once the analog loco is moving, this sound will change and be less noticeable.
 (Digitrax recommends that analog locos not be left sitting on DCC powered track for long periods of time when they are not running.) - 2.
-Check the TRACK POWER Indicator is steady on your DT402's display and the TRACK STATUS LED on Command Station is lit. - 3.
-Activate the DT402's R Throttle knob by turning it a 1/4 turn in either direction or by pressing the R Throttle knob once if there is a current loco address and double click if SEL appears in the R address.
+Check the Track Power Indicator is steady on your DT500's display and the TRACK STATUS LED on Command Station is lit . - 3.
+Activate the DT500's R Throttle knob by turning it a 1/4 turn in either direction or by pressing the R Throttle knob once if there is a current loco address and double click if SEL appears in the R address.
 If there is a loco address, the R Loco Smoke will start flashing.
-If no loco has been previously selected on this throttle it will flash "SEL". - 4.
-Press the LOCO key then 00 on the keypad.
+If no loco has been previously selected on this throttle it will flash "SEL". - Press the LOCO key then 00 on the keyboard.
 You can also use the R throttle knob to dial in the number.
-You will see a display similar to this where the Lo and 00 are blinking:
+You will see a display similar to this: